edwardspec/mediawiki-extension-JsCalendar/README.md

       );
       ```

-    * For testing you might want to disable the cache, also in
+    * For testing you might want to disable the cache:
-      `LocalSettings.php`:

       ```php
       // How long to cache pages using DPL's in seconds.
 Default to 1 day.
 Set to